Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Introduction

-Reinforcement learning (RL), a subfield of machine learning, aims to solve sequential decision problems.
+Reinforcement learning (RL) is a subfield of machine learning that aims to solve sequential decision problems.
 RL interacts with the environment by creating an agent that obtains observational states and rewards from the environment to adjust the policy to maximize cumulative rewards and further achieve optimal control.
-RL has been widely applied and successful in recent years in healthcare, including breast cancer screening~\cite{yala2022optimizing}, sepsis treatment~\cite{raghu2017continuous}, glioblastoma treatment~\cite{zade2020reinforcement}, diabetes glucose control~\cite{ngo2018reinforcement}, etc. Anesthesia infusion can be viewed as a decision-making process over time, in which the anesthesiologist selects the optimal combination of drug dosages based on the patient's clinical information, as well as current physical status (\emph{e.g.}, blood pressure, heart rate, depth of anesthesia, etc.) to maintain the patient's vital signs within the target interval.
+In recent years, RL has been successfully applied in healthcare, including breast cancer screening~\cite{yala2022optimizing}, sepsis treatment~\cite{raghu2017continuous}, glioblastoma treatment~\cite{zade2020reinforcement}, diabetes glucose control~\cite{zhu2020basal, noaro2023personalized}, etc. Anesthesia infusion can be viewed as a decision-making process over time, in which the anesthesiologist selects the optimal combination of drug dosages based on the patient's clinical information, as well as current physical status (\emph{e.g.}, blood pressure, heart rate, depth of anesthesia, etc.) to maintain the patient's vital signs within the target interval.
 Therefore, the anesthesia infusion problem is naturally amenable to modeling using RL, and there is a promise for using RL for more efficient and effective anesthesia administration.